MicrosoftDocs/architecture-center/docs/solution-ideas/articles/sync-framework-metadata-ingestion-content.md

 This article describes a highly scalable architecture for ingesting metadata from external catalogs, like [Acryl Data](https://www.acryldata.io/) and [data.world](https://data.world/), into [Microsoft Purview](https://www.microsoft.com/security/business/microsoft-purview).

+*Apache® and the flame logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+No endorsement by The Apache Software Foundation is implied by the use of these marks.*

 ## Architecture